ismailpalalii/ismailpalalii/README.md

  <p align="center">

- #####  ✅ Ismail has an average of two years of iOS application development experience.
  #####  ✅ He has developed and contributed to corporate applications in E-Commerce, Banking, Insurance, Payment Systems, Stock Exchange and Investment sectors.
  #####  ✅ His passion is to constantly try to write better code and follow new developments.
  #####  ✅ He develops iOS applications using Swift and SwiftUI.